Head for the Cure 5K Events Have Generated Millions of Dollars

 The run, today known as the Head for the Cure 5K – Metro KC, is the Foundation's premier event and is one of the largest 5K runs in the Kansas City area.
 Conducted in late August, it annually attracts over 4,500 participants and raises over $350,000.
 Now, there are numerous locations throughout the U.S. and over $2.5 million has been raised by HFTC since 2003!

 Head for the Cure 5K runs are now also hosted in:

 The Head For The Cure Foundation conquered an extraordinary 15 markets in 2014 and over 15,000 participants!
 More than half of all participants at Head for the Cure events are affiliated with a team honoring someone affected by brain cancer.

 Funds raised by the HFTC Foundation provided the seed money to help launch the Brain Tumor

-Trials Collaborative (BTTC), led by MD Anderson Cancer Center in Houston.
+Trials Collaborative (BTTC).
 HFTC proceeds continue to support the BTTC in the ongoing quest to eradicate brain cancer.

 Chris Anthony suffered from a glioblastoma multiforme

 , the most common and most aggressive type of brain tumor.
 The HFTC 5K events are successful fundraisers and unique tributes to those who are fighting brain cancer and those who've lost their battle like Chris.